johnny49r/BigTreeTech/README.md

 Conditions of this specific hardware environment:
 1) The BTT board thermistor input has a 4.7K pullup resistor.
-2) The E3D PT100 amplifier has a 100 ohm output series termination resistor.
+2) The E3D PT100 amplifier has a fixed gain of 10 and has a 100 ohm output series termination resistor.

 The above are taken into account using the calculations below.